loda-lang/loda-programs/README.md

 * [exponentiation.asm](programs/exponentiation.asm)

-And finally, we present the Ackermann function in LODA.
+The Ackermann function as a non-primitive recursive function can be expressed in LODA.
 In contrast to the previous programs, the main descent loop in this program is over a memory region whose size depends on one of the parameters.
 It is based on the algorithm by Grossman and Zeitman [1].

 * [ackermann.asm](programs/ackermann.asm)

+More programs can be found in the [programs](programs) folder.

 ## Future Work